 Medical products that are more susceptible to failing include those that have electrical connections or a computer within them.
 Electrical malfunctions can lead to glitches in the system that can ultimately lead to injury.

-Unfortunately, technology isn't always designed to the proper extent and may cause mistakes that can potentially harm the user.
+Unfortunately, technology isn’t always designed to the proper extent and may cause mistakes that potentially harm the user.
 Products that have many positives, but can also easily cause injury due to a single glitch, are Robotic Surgical Systems.
 They allow surgeons to limit their hand movement and be more precise.
 Although they are said to have a 3-D high-definition view of the inside of the patient’s body, they do have their risks.
-If injury was caused by a defect or glitch in the surgical system, a lawsuit may arise.
+A lawsuit might arise if the injury was caused by a defect or glitch in the surgical system.

 Defective products may be defective in their (1) design, (2) manufacturing, or (3) marketing.

 Design defects imply that the product’s design was defective initially.
-This means that all products created with this specific design have a defect within them.
 It is possible that a product can be on the market for quite some time before it causes serious injury.
+This means that all products created with this specific design have flaws.

 An example of this happened when a patient went into cardiac arrest.
-He suffered from a genetic disease and used a medical device that was supposed to shock his heart.
+He suffered from a genetic disease and used a medical device to shock his heart.
 However, the device short-circuited that day and failed to shock his heart which ultimately caused his death.